Last Updated on February 1, 2022 by pf team

-Most people choose either an IRA or a 401k to grow their investment savings and — depending on the type of plan — either defer taxes until retirement age or enjoy tax-free qualified withdrawals.
+Most people choose an IRA vs 401k to grow their investment savings and — depending on the type of plan — either defer taxes until retirement age or enjoy tax-free qualified withdrawals.

 Saving for retirement can seem overwhelming but you have some great tools available to help you reach your goals in a tax advantaged way.